kevinma0/kevinma0.github.io/_pages/about.md

 I grew up in a combination of snowy Michigan and smoggy Beijing.
 [Drawing](/illo) is my first love.

 I've designed for a couple of teams -
-   HTC, IBM, startups and labs.
+   HTC, IBM, research labs and startups.
 At school I studied Information Science, with a focus on Human Computer Interaction.

-   After graduation I spent a year [hitchhiking across America and working odd jobs.](/hitchhiking)  I'm exhausted from holding my thumb up for so long, but excited to get back to making things.
+   After graduation I spent the better part of a year [hitchhiking across America and working odd jobs.](/hitchhiking)  I'm exhausted from holding my thumb up for so long, but excited to get back to making things.

    Working on something interesting?
-[Reach out and let's chat](mailto:kevthema@gmail.com)!
+[Reach out and let's chat!](mailto:kevthema@gmail.com)